 - Whiplash and spinal cord trauma are common in any type of accident.
 Whiplash occurs when the body is jolted abruptly, requiring the spine to work rapidly in order to secure the head.
 Often, the muscles are strained as a result of this type of movement, leading to significant pain and suffering following the accident.
 In some cases, this rough movement may cause higher levels of spinal cord trauma, leading to ongoing pain or even paralysis.

 - Broken bones are commonly caused when a part of the body strikes the pavement, the vehicle in which the injured individual was riding, or another vehicle.
 During a truck accident, broken arms and legs are common, as are broken extremities: hands, feet, and more.
-Truck accidents may cause a single broken bone, or they may cause several broken bones across the body, depending on the severity of the accident.
+Truck accidents may cause a single broken bone, or they may cause several broken bones across the body, depending on the severity of the collision.

 - Traumatic brain injury occurs when the injured party strikes their head during the accident.
-Traumatic brain injury can have life-altering symptoms that last for a long time, including everything from memory loss to struggle to concentrate, personality changes, and difficulty processing normal sensations.
+Traumatic brain injury can have life-altering symptoms that last for life, including everything from memory loss to struggling to concentrate, personality changes, and difficulty processing normal sensations.

 - Burns can occur when one of the vehicles involved in an accident catches on fire.
-Vehicles often light up quickly, requiring injured individuals to move fast in order to get out of the way and prevent more severe injury.
+Vehicles often ignite quickly, requiring injured individuals to move fast in order to get out of danger’s way and prevent more severe injury.
 Unfortunately, once they have been involved in a serious accident, it can be difficult to prevent vehicles from catching on fire, especially if there is a gas leak or an electrical problem.

 - Cuts and lacerations can be caused by contact with broken pieces of the vehicle or by contact with flying objects within the vehicle during the accident.
 These cuts and lacerations may be sustained during the accident itself or as victims are attempting to get away from the vehicle.